-TRUST VALUES: We CARE our patients each other BEHAVIOURS: Courtesy and respect Attentively kind and helpful Responsive communication #Proud of the Paget Effective and professional Paget
+TRUST VALUES: We CARE for a constraint our patients each other BEHAVIOURS: Courtesy and respect Attentively kind and helpful #Proud of the Responsive communication Effective and professional Paget

 The hospital can arrange for an interpreter or person to sign to assist you in communicating effectively with staff during your stay.
 Please let us know.